Tips On Taking Picture Of Jewelry

-If you are trying to learn how to photograph shiny objects, small pins, coins or jewelry, here’s some excellent tips.
+If you are trying to learn how to photograph shiny objects, small pins, coins or charm jewelry, here are some excellent tips.

-We now just use an IPhone with the image sitting near the window when we shoot our lapel pins and custom charms.
-Don’t have an IPhone?
-We also recommend photographing jewelry with a Galaxy 7 Edge.
-The quality of the images are extremely good and the phone has nice editing tools as well as advance camera settings you can play with.
+We now just use an iPhone with the image sitting near the window when we shoot our lapel pins and custom charms.
+Don’t have an iPhone?
+Well, it looks like the iPhone X will be out in November and it may be worth waiting for!
+We also recommend photographing jewelry.
+The quality of the images are extremely good and the phone has nice editing tools as well as advanced camera settings you can play with.

 Here is our original photography post: